agottlieb/agottlieb/README.md

 * 👋 Hi!
 I'm Allison.
-* 📚 I used to a librarian, but I'm becoming a frontend developper
+* 📚 I used to a librarian, but now I'm a frontend developper
-* 🌱 I am currently learning Javascript and React
+* 🌱 I am currently learning JavaScript and React
 * 💻 I am based in NYC and am open to remote work
 * 📫 You can contct me at allison.m.gottlieb [@] gmail.com